 If you believe your child may be eligible

 Contact your child's school to discuss your concerns.
-You may ask to speak to the school psychologist at any time or write a letter to Theresa Carvajal, Director of Special Education & Pupil Services, stating your reason for concern.
+You may ask to speak to the school psychologist at any time or write a letter to Regina McClure, Director of Special Education & Pupil Services, stating your reason for concern.
 Discussion may follow to assist us in understanding your request and child's needs.
 If after discussion, you believe your child may have a disability and would like to pursue the evaluation process, we will issue a "Permission to Evaluate."
 This form will allow us to begin the evaluation process which may consist of, yet not be limited to: review of records, intelligence testing, achievement test, parent input and teacher input.